bsoelch/Concat/doc/controllFlow.md

 When the execution reaches `if`or `_if` a boolean is popped from the stack, if the value is `true` the execution continues on the current path, otherwise execution will jump to the position directly after the next `else` statement in the current `if` block, (if there is no `else`statement the execution will jump to the end of the if-block).
 When the execution reaches an `else` keyword, the execution will jump to the end of the if-statement

-`and` and `or` can be used within the if-condition to short-ciruit evaluate a condition, `and` jumps directly to the `else` branch when the condition on top of the stack is false, `or` jumps directly to the `if` branch when the condition on top of the stack is true.
+`and` and `or` can be used within the if-condition to short-circuit evaluate a condition, `and` jumps directly to the `else` branch when the condition on top of the stack is false, `or` jumps directly to the `if` branch when the condition on top of the stack is true.
+Local variables declared within a chain of `and` statements will stay accessible until the end of the `if`-branch, if an `or` appears as part of the condition, the local variable declared before `if` will not be preserved

 The types at the end of all branches of the if statement have, need to the compatible (equal up to implicit casts).